Issa Vegas Shows Off Bubbly Backside In Tight Blue Pants & Peach Sports Bra

 Tips para aumentar GLUTEOS ????????.
 Aumenta tu ingesta de Proteína ????????????.
 Si ya eres intermedio-avanzado, agrega peso a tus rutinas ????????????????♀️.
 Trabaja 3 veces por semana Glúteos.????
 Haz ejercicios que trabajen TODOS los músculos de los glúteos y grupos musculares de alrededor !
 No solo sentadillas ????.
 Come 1 vez al día papa ???? o camote ???? . * hervido o vapor, no fritas ????*.
 Entrena consiente, piensa en el músculo que estás trabajando ????.
 Mis leggings son @lolita_aca ????

-The fitness model opted to keep her accessories to a minimum, wearing only a small ring on one of her fingers and ensuring that all eyes were glued to her killer figure.
-She wore her blond-dyed locks down and at her back with her part in the middle and a few loose pieces of hair framing her face.
-The model showed off her natural beauty, wearing only a small application of makeup that included a thick mascara and nude lip.
+Vegas opted to keep her accessories to a minimum, wearing only a small ring on one of her fingers and ensuring that all eyes were glued to her figure.
+She wore her blond-dyed locks down and at her back, with her part in the middle and a few loose pieces of hair framing her face.
+The fitness model showed off her natural beauty, wearing only a small application of makeup that included a thick mascara and nude lip.

-Fans have had no problem showing the photo a lot of love, giving it over 76,000 likes in addition to over 580 comments in a matter of hours.
-Half of the comments came in English and the other half in Spanish.
+Fans have had no problem showing the photo a lot of love, giving it over 76,000 likes, in addition to over 580 comments in a matter of hours.

 “Your body is a temple!
-Thank you u for all of the tips,” one follower wrote, adding a few flame emoji to the end of their comment.
+Thank you u for all of the tips,” one follower wrote, adding a few flame emoji at the end of their comment.

 “Very beautiful,” a second social media user added.

-“Well happy day,” one more beamed.
+“Well happy day,” one more person beamed.